2010-2011 GHNATS Officers

 From the Treasurer

-Remember, you need to pay your Local dues, as well as remain current in National dues, in order to enter students in chapter auditions in the spring.
+As a final reminder, you need to pay your Local dues, as well as remain current in National dues, in order to enter students in chapter auditions in the spring.
 With that said, we appreciate your paying your dues on or before the Fall business meeting so that we have ample funds for hosting the variety of events our chapter provides.